zey-2/SSC_codes/README.md

 - `test_flag`: If True, downloads only three papers for quick testing (default: False)
 - `log_level`: Sets the logging level (default: `logging.INFO`).
 Accepts standard Python logging levels such as `logging.DEBUG`, `logging.INFO`, `logging.WARNING`, etc.
 - `download_flag`: If True, downloads PDF files for each paper (default: True).
 If False, skips PDF downloads and only collects metadata.

+**Note:** The script will automatically skip papers and PDFs that have already been processed, based on the Excel file and existing PDF files.

 ### Example: Enable debug output and save HTML files